muthusathya1/myDSALearning/README.md

 # myDSALearning
-##  Prime Modulo Inverse
+##  Pair Sum divisible by M
 Problem Description

-Given two integers A and B. Find the value of A-1 mod B where B is a prime number and gcd(A, B) = 1.

-A-1 mod B is also known as modular multiplicative inverse of A under modulo B.
+Given an array of integers A and an integer B, find and return the number of pairs in A whose sum is divisible by B.

+Since the answer may be large, return the answer modulo (109 + 7).

+Note: Ensure to handle integer overflow when performing the calculations.

 Problem Constraints

+    1 <= length of the array <= 100000
-    1 <= A <= 109
+    1 <= A[i] <= 109
-    1<= B <= 109
+    1 <= B <= 106
-    B is a prime number

 Input Format

-    First argument is an integer A.
+    The first argument given is the integer array A.
-    Second argument is an integer B.
+    The second argument given is the integer B.

 Output Format

-    Return an integer denoting the modulor inverse
+    Return the total number of pairs for which the sum is divisible by B modulo (109 + 7).